Loji/loji.github.io/_posts/2018-02-12-how-I-managed-to-solve-big-problem-with-async.md

 `queryNodes` is still called by `setTimeout` because we don't want to entirely block the browser.
 We want it to display nice loading overlay and animate it.
 It will happen in spare time from `setTimeout(queryNodes)` 4ms default wait time, after 1200 `queryNode` executes.

-### Wait after callAsync inside setTimeout loop
+### Summary

-I found this case that it meant better memory management.
+I found that for this case calling inner function with microtask query meant better memory management.
 My case had very complicated logic and used a lot of memory, doing it this way allowed me to use less memory than without it.
 Benchmarked, tested and polished as much as you can in few days.